JeffreyCh0/X_Weibo_Valence_Arousal/README.md

 └───weibo_topic_message.csv
 ```

-Each `_topic_message.csv` file contains LDA topics and correlation statistics with valence and arousal scores, where LDA is calculated on the post level.
+Each `_topic_message.csv` file contains LDA [2] topics and correlation statistics with valence and arousal scores, where LDA is calculated on the post level.
 Each `_tagcloud.csv` shows the corresponding top words within each topic.

 # Contact
 If you have any questions, please contact Jeffrey (Young-Min) Cho: jch0 at seas dot upenn dot edu

 # References
-[1] Obtaining Reliable Human Ratings of Valence, Arousal, and Dominance for 20,000 English Words.
-Saif M. Mohammad.
-In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, Melbourne, Australia, July 2018.
+[1] Mohammad, Saif M. “Obtaining Reliable Human Ratings of Valence, Arousal, and Dominance for 20,000 English Words.”
+Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (ACL), Melbourne, Australia, July 2018.
+[2] Blei, David M., Andrew Y. Ng, and Michael I. Jordan.
+"Latent dirichlet allocation."
+Journal of machine Learning research 3.Jan (2003): 993-1022.